-Questions to Ask Before Renting an Auto for Business
+Questions to Ask Before Renting a Car for Business Use

 Other risks associated with rental cars are more subtle.
 The rental agreement may transfer a substantial amount of liability from the rental agency to your firm.
 You may be unaware of the scope of liability you have assumed until a claim is filed.

 The following questions can help you identify some key risks associated with rental cars.
 Once you have the answers, ask your agent or broker to help you determine whether you have adequate coverage for losses that may occur.

 Most (but not all) states require rental agencies to provide customers at least the statutory limit of auto liability insurance.
 This limit is typically too low to adequately protect you against liability claims.
 Moreover, the coverage may be excess, meaning it applies after other available coverage, such as the driver’s personal auto liability insurance, has been used up.